Tribler/trustchain-superapp/README.md

 ### Preventing Double Spending
 <img src="https://user-images.githubusercontent.com/51911288/234989059-bcbc8d96-9500-4d31-8120-56175909178f.gif" width="250">
+Before sending the token, the public key of the receiver is encoded in the recipients of the token.
+Once the token is scanned, prior to adding it to the wallet, the public key of the receiver and the encoded public key of the recipient are compared.
+In case they match, the transaction is successful, otherwise, a message for the user is displayed - "This token is not for you!".
+Since the public key is unique, this token has a unique receiver.

+### QR codes explanation
+#### Contact QR Code:
+In order to be able to send tokens, first the receiver contact needs to be saved as a friend.
+This could be performed by pressing the button "Add Friend" and then "Show My Public Key" and the QR code that encodes the public key is shown.
+The sender of the money can then scan it and save it as a contact for later use.
+First, the public key is serialized to a JSON object and then it is encoded to bitmap and the QR code is created and shown on the screen of the user.

+#### Token QR Code:
+This QR code is shown once a positive amount less or equal to the balance of the user is specified and the receiver is also chosen from the dropdown menu.
+The QR code contains all tokens whose value sums exactly to the specified amount by the user.
+In case the specified amount can not be formed by the existent tokens then the following message is shown to the user - "Not Successful (not enough money or could get amount)".
+In case however, the amount can be made by the existing tokens, then those tokens are first serialized to JSON objects, then compressed and the compression is encoded as a bitmap and displayed to the user.
+After this, a message -"Successful " with the new balance is shown.

+### Limitations

 ### Future work
 To detect the double spending, two ideas were discussed which can be implemented in the future: